 Your sink should already come with mounting holes which have been pre-drilled, ready for faucet installation.
-Don’t buy a faucet which will requires more sink holes than your sink already has, drilling more holes in your counter can result in multiple issues, so stick with what you’ve already got!
+Don’t buy a faucet which will require more sink holes than your sink already has, drilling more holes in your counter can result in multiple issues, so stick with what you’ve already got!
 If you want to add any extra features such as a sprayer or a soap dispenser, you will need an extra hole to accommodate them, so bare that in mind too.

 Gooseneck spouts look great in any kitchen and they’re great for pot washing, due to their height.
 If you want to make a statement, check out bridge faucets, these would look great with a traditional kitchen interior however they may not be the most practical, particularly for washing up!
-Pull up/pull down faucets over varying levels of water power and pressure whilst also allowing the user to pull the hose out with ease.
+Pull up/pull down faucets offer varying levels of water power and pressure whilst also allowing the user to pull the hose out with ease.
 The spout of a pull up/pull down faucet stretches and then retracts back, either by a magnetic docking system, or a spring-activated mechanism.
 The pull down style of faucet incorporates the use of a sprayer, creating a seamless one piece design.

 Kitchen faucets, although designed to be the most efficient faucet in the house, can actually be the worst appliance for wasting water.
 A leak can end up costing you thousands of dollars to fix and can be caused by a number of issues, such as poor installation.
 If you’re ever unsure of what you’re doing while trying to install a faucet, it’s vital that you contact a plumber to help you out!
 If you’re concerned about wasting water, look for the WaterSense® logo when you’re checking out kitchen faucet reviews, this means the faucet has met water saving specifications and it’s designed to produce a maximum water flow rate of 1.5 gallons per minute.
 The best kitchen faucets on the market should meet this standard which will save you money on your water bill in the long term.

 The material you choose for your kitchen faucet can be the difference between it lasting 2 years or 10 years.
 Originally, faucets were made from materials such as brass however it was noticed that most metals were beginning to leak some lead into the water, bringing serious health concerns to the homeowner.
-This lead for some regulations to be put in place to limit the amount of lead used in the faucet.
+This lead to regulations having to be put in place, to limit the amount of lead used in the faucet.
 Nowadays, companies use a plastic lining for the inside, and keep the metal on the outside of the faucet, which keeps the faucet lead-free.
 Materials such as brass, nickel, enamel and stainless steel can make for a fantastic faucet which will last a long time, as well as some other added benefits like appearance and versatility.
 If you’re ever unsure what materials are used, contact the manufacturer or check out some kitchen faucet reviews to learn more.

 Kitchen Faucet FAQs